AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 If you did not specify any additional regions initially, you can do so after the environments are created.

-You can also add additional regions if you didn't select the maximum number allowed when you created the environment as well as remove additional publish regions.
+You can also remove additional publish regions.
+However you can only add or only remove regions in one transaction.

 1. From the Program Overview console of your program, click the ellipsis button for your production environment and select **Edit** from the menu.